Bed Bug Steamers

 You cannot steam electrical outlets or anything that is connected to electricity such as lamps, stereos, televisions, and the like.
 Water and electricity are a dangerous combination.

-When you are purchasing a bed big steamer, it is important that you get one that is big enough and strong enough to adequately perform the job of killing bed bugs and their eggs.
-There are many steamers on the market, and not all of them are used specifically for killing bed bugs, This is why you need to make sure that it lives up to certain requirements so that you know that you got the right one.
+When you are purchasing a bug steamer, it is important that you get one that is big enough and strong enough to adequately perform the job of killing the bugs and their eggs.
+There are many steamers on the market, and not all of them are used specifically for killing bugs, This is why you need to make sure that it lives up to certain requirements so that you know that you got the right one.

-Make sure that you take a look at the psi of a steamer.
+Make sure that you take a look at the PSI of a steamer.
 This is the pounds per square inch, and relates to the intensity of the pressure at which the steam comes out.
-The higher the psi, the more pressure the steamer is able to use, and the more effective the machine will be in getting into places where the bed bugs are.
+The higher the PSI, the more pressure the steamer is able to use, and the more effective the machine will be in getting into places where they live.

 You will want a steamer that:

-When you are using a bed bug steamer, there are a few different attachments you can utilize, depending on what kind of surface you are steaming.
+When you are using a steamer, there are a few different attachments you can utilize, depending on what kind of surface you are steaming.

 Before You Begin Steaming

 Make sure to remove all garbage and clutter from the room.
-This gives you fewer things to steam, and also eliminates hiding places for the bed bugs.
+This gives you fewer things to steam, and also eliminates their hiding places.

 Wash and dry all of your bed linens and items of clothing.
 When you are done, store everything in sealed, plastic containers or plastic bags.